oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

-# Ensure reliable data access during connectivity disruptions
+# Ensure reliable data access during disruptions in connectivity between the database and Oracle Key Vault

 ## Introduction
 Oracle Key Vault cluster deployment ensures continuous availability during server failures, but connectivity disruptions may still pose a problem.
 How do you handle network disruptions between your databases and the Key Vault cluster?
 Key Vault's secure persistent cache ensures your databases continue operating smoothly, even during connectivity issues.